REANNZ/tuakiri-doc/_includes/service_providers/shibsp-excerpt-configuration.md

     wget -O /etc/shibboleth/attribute-map.xml https://github.com/REANNZ/Tuakiri-public/raw/master/shibboleth-sp/attribute-map.xml
     ```

+    > **Note**
-    In addition to mapping received attributes to local names (and thus accepting them), it is also possible to configure filtering rules in `attribute-policy.xml`.
+    > In addition to mapping received attributes to local names (and thus accepting them), it is also possible to configure filtering rules in `attribute-policy.xml`.
+    >

-    In most cases, this can be left as-is (the default rules do the filtering applicable to Tuakiri attributes), but additional rules can be added here.
+    > In most cases, this can be left as-is (the default rules do the filtering applicable to Tuakiri attributes), but additional rules can be added here.
+    >

-    For further information, please see [https://wiki.shibboleth.net/confluence/display/SHIB2/NativeSPAttributeFilter](https://wiki.shibboleth.net/confluence/display/SHIB2/NativeSPAttributeFilter)
+    > For further information, please see [https://wiki.shibboleth.net/confluence/display/SHIB2/NativeSPAttributeFilter](https://wiki.shibboleth.net/confluence/display/SHIB2/NativeSPAttributeFilter)